 In Bangladesh, breast cancer represents a significant health disparity.
 According to the 2020 GLOBOCAN report, breast cancer is the leading cause of cancer deaths among women, responsible for 6.2% of all cancer-related fatalities and accounting for 19% of all female cancer cases (1).
 These statistics underscore the substantial burden of breast cancer on women's health and the urgent need for targeted healthcare interventions.

 Women play a vital role in Bangladesh's economy and social development, particularly in sectors such as clothing and microfinance.
 Their health is essential for fostering healthy families and communities.
 However, issues related to women's health, including breast cancer, often receive insufficient attention.
 Alarmingly, about 90% of breast cancer patients in Bangladesh are diagnosed at advanced stages (III and IV) [11].
 Delayed diagnosis significantly worsens outcomes and reduces survival rates, while early detection improves prognosis and lowers treatment costs [12,13].
-Therefore, reducing diagnostic delays is critical for improving health outcomes.(2)(3)(4)(5)(6) (7,8)In 2014, we published the first comprehensive review of breast cancer in Bangladesh [11].
-Since then, advancements in breast cancer research have been limited.
-Recent studies, including a 2022 investigation into university female students' knowledge and barriers to breast self-examination [14] and a 2024 study on awareness and perceived barriers to breast cancer screening, have not adequately addressed the factors contributing to diagnostic delays or their social implications[15].
-Notably, no research has comprehensively examined diagnostic delays from both patient and provider perspectives.
-This study aims to fill that gap by investigating the socio-economic determinants and both patient- and provider-mediated factors affecting diagnostic delays in Bangladesh.
+Therefore, reducing diagnostic delays is critical for improving health outcomes.

+In Bangladesh, a number of factors, including age, education, occupation, living in a rural area, consulting a traditional healer, armpit lumps, and other medical conditions, can contribute to the delayed presentation of breast cancer (2).
+Due to a lack of awareness, a lack of understanding of available treatments, and uncertainty about where to seek care, many patients receive their diagnoses later than they should (3).
+Almost one-fourth of those surveyed were unsure of who to start with.
+Many first resort to alternative medicine because of its accessibility, affordability, and low literacy rates (4)(5).
+Significant obstacles prevent rural women, particularly those from lower socioeconomic backgrounds, from receiving timely diagnosis and care, which causes additional delays (6) (7,8).

+Despite the fact that breast cancer is becoming a more significant public health issue in Bangladesh, little is known about early detection.
+Although we published the nation's first thorough review of breast cancer in 2014 [11], there hasn't been much progress in addressing diagnostic delays.
+Recent research has examined perceived barriers to screening [15] or general awareness and knowledge among particular groups, such as female university students [14].
+These studies, however, do not fully investigate the underlying reasons for delayed diagnosis or take into account factors at the patient and provider levels.
+The lack of a comprehensive understanding of diagnostic delays is a major gap, since early detection is essential for bettering results.
+There is currently no systematic analysis of the ways in which cultural beliefs, healthcare system inefficiencies, and socioeconomic circumstances interact to postpone diagnosis in Bangladesh.
+This study aims to examine the socioeconomic and health system-related factors contributing to diagnostic delays in breast cancer from both patient and provider perspectives.
+The results are intended to guide focused interventions and policy plans to shorten diagnostic wait times and enhance the prognosis of breast cancer in Bangladesh.

 Methods

 We adhered to the STROBE guidelines to ensure high-quality reporting in our observational cross-sectional study (Table S1).